Birches Head Academy - Organisations

 What training are the staff supporting children and young people with SEND have had or are having?

-The school provides regular training and support to enable all staff to improve the teaching and learning of students, including those with SEND.
+The Academy provides regular training and support to enable all staff to improve the teaching and learning of students, including those with SEND.
 This includes whole school training on SEN issues, such as: Autistic Spectrum Disorders, Speech and Language Difficulties, Dyslexia and Hearing Impairment.

 How will my child/young person be included in activities outside this classroom including school trips?